 Retirement Contribution Limits

-For calendar year 2015, the amount that may be tax-deferred to your retirement savings plan is $18,000 or your total annual compensation.
-If you are over 50 years old, or will reach age 50 during calendar year 2015, this amount increases to the lesser of $24,000 or your total annual compensation, due to the special catch-up provision of the Economic Growth and Tax Relief Reconciliation Act of 2001.
+For calendar year 2023, the amount that may be tax-deferred to your retirement savings plan is the lesser of $22,500 or your total annual compensation.
+If you are over 50 years old, or will reach age 50 during calendar year 2022, this amount is the lesser of $30,000 or your total annual compensation, due to the special catch-up provision of the Economic Growth and Tax Relief Reconciliation Act of 2001.
 These limits apply to all eligible employees.

 If you wish to change the amount you are contributing to the Retirement Plan or the company in which your contribution is invested, you may do so online.

-2015 Integration Level for the Boston University 1987 Plan
+Integration Level for the Boston University Retirement Plan

 Internal Revenue Service Code Section 415 also places a limit on the total amount that may be contributed by the University and by you (before-tax and after-tax Roth and any other after-tax contributions) in a calendar year.
 If the sum of your contributions and the University’s contributions exceed any of the limits, certain IRS-mandated reductions apply.

 Lastly, matching contributions by the University are subject to the requirements of Internal Revenue Service Code Section 401(m).
 If these requirements are not satisfied, matching contributions for certain participants may have to be reduced.
 If the 401(m) limitation should affect you, any amounts that would be reduced or returned on your behalf will be returned to you, via mail, in the form of a check by your investment fund sponsor.
 This amount will be treated as taxable income and you will receive a Form 1099 for the tax year in which you receive the returned contributions from your investment fund sponsor, for tax filing purposes.